This guide covers HIPAA compliance on Google Cloud. HIPAA compliance for Google Workspace is covered separately.

 - Configure audit log export destinations.
-We strongly encourage exporting audit logs to Google Cloud Storage for long term archival as well as to Google BigQuery for any analytical, monitoring, and/or forensic needs.
+We strongly encourage exporting audit logs to Cloud Storage for long term archival as well as to BigQuery for any analytical, monitoring, and/or forensic needs.
 Be sure to configure access control for those destinations appropriate to your organization.

 - Configure access control for the logs appropriate to your organization.
-Admin activity audit logs can be accessed by users with the Logs Viewer role and data access audit logs can be accessed by users with the Private Logs Viewer role.
+Admin Activity audit logs can be accessed by users with the Logs Viewer role and Data Access audit logs can be accessed by users with the Private Logs Viewer role.

 - When creating or updating resources, be sure to avoid including PHI or security credentials when specifying a resource’s metadata as that information may be captured in the logs.
 Audit logs never include the data contents of a resource or the results of a query in the logs, but resource metadata may be captured.

 - Use Identity Platform practices when using Identity Platform for your project.

 - When using Cloud Build services for continuous integration or development, avoid including or storing PHI within build config files, source control files, or other build artifacts.

 - If you use Cloud CDN, ensure that you do not request caching of PHI.
 See the Cloud CDN documentation for information on how to prevent caching.

 - If you are using Cloud Speech-to-Text, and you have entered into a BAA with Google covering any PHI obligations under HIPAA, then you should not opt into the data logging program.